qcc4cp/qcc/README.md

 ## About

 This code and book were written by Robert Hundt.
-At the time of this writing, Robert was a Distinguished Enginer at Google.
+At the time of this writing, Robert is a Distinguished Enginer at Google.
 However, this is a private project, developed on personal infrastructure and in private time.
 It is completely independent of Robert's work at Google.

 Reach Robert at
 *  https://www.linkedin.com/in/robert-hundt-2000/
-*  qcc4cp@gmail.com
+*  qcc4cp@gmail.com (site specific email account)